Monitors

 • Expected status — the exact HTTP status code the check must receive.
 Defaults to 200.
 Any other status is treated as down.

-• Timeout — how long to wait for a response before treating the check as down.
+• Timeout — how long to wait for a response.
 Defaults to 10 000 ms (10 seconds).
+A timeout results in inconclusive, not down.

 • Response time — measured end-to-end from request send to last byte received.